 - Don’t get overwhelmed.
 I think it’s important to do basic things to achieve a good enough sound (like the wardrobe tip, using a microphone etc), but don’t worry about it being perfect.
 Most of our audiences won’t care about it being perfect.
 I am also a big fan of not overthinking every option and just making a decision about equipment and software and just running with it.

 - Practice.
 If you’re planning on interviewing guests, find a willing volunteer to practice the entire setup with.
-I practiced with my husband (him downstairs on Skype, me upstairs in the wardrobe!) and also with a friend who was starting a podcast at a similar time (Lisa who hosts On Our Own Terms).
+I practiced with my husband (him downstairs on Skype, me upstairs in the wardrobe!) and also with a friend who was starting a podcast at a similar time.
 It helped so much and we ironed out lots of tech issues before we were under any pressure of recording a real interview.

 Hosting Your Podcast & Adding it to Your Website